 Oh, this is… I don’t believe it.
 This inscription is Quelana, the old god, one of the witches of Izalith… The last witch, a vagrant.
 So she ultimately returned to her homeland?

 Quelana is noted to have not taken on any apprentices after Salaman, which may imply that our optional encounter with the witch and her potential request that we put down her mother on her behalf in DS1 never occurred.
 With Quelana simply experiencing the massacre of her family as an outsider without prompting her own apprentice, the witch might see her private wish for their deaths in a new, more horrifying light.
 Of course, the description may simply be acknowledging that Quelana’s last disciple after Salaman was the Chosen Undead, meaning that she had never again personally taught anyone as her pupil since the events of DS1.
 Either way, Quelana certainly had a change to thinking after the destruction of the Bed of Chaos.
 In DS1, the witch believed that killing her mother was a mercy for a woman whose arrogance led to a millennium of suffering to save an inevitably doomed civilization.
 Yet the demons continue to carry Izalith’s torch and Quelana stood among them, as if to rebuke her previous mentality.

 Pyromancy book of Craana.
-Her unique pyromancies are jotted down in it, and only a woman can learn them as a teacher.
+Contains her unique pyromancies, and only a woman can learn them as a teacher.